alexhuang91/sp12/hw5/README.md

 In order to see if you're understanding the flow of this code, use to gdb to step through the code in nodeNestloop.c until you are able to answer the following questions:

 1. Which function is called first?
 Which function is called repeatedly?
 Which function is called last?
 2. What does ExecReScanNestLoop do?
+Namely, what does the "ExecReScan" mean?
+	- Don't try getting postgres to call ExecReScanNestLoop.
+Instead, look for where "ExecReScan" is called within nodeNestloop and try to figure out what it's doing.
+ 	- **Updated 4/17 to clarify that you should figure out what "ExecReScan" means, not the precise behavior of ExecReScanNestLoop.**
 3. What is a TupleTableSlot?
 	- Examine the address of the TupleTableSlot over multiple iterations of ExecNestLoop.
  	- Examine the contents of the TupleTableSlot.